Nursultan15/SituationalTask3_NursultanSagynbaevCOM20/README.md

 Lambda functions, sometimes referred to as anonymous functions, are handy little tools for quickly building short, one-time functions.
 We'll examine lambda function grammar and usage, as well as their benefits and uses in Python programming.
 We'll show you how to combine lambda functions with higher-order functions like reduce, filter, and map to improve readability and streamline code with video courses and examples.
 Tests will help to clarify concepts and promote practical application.

+Arrays

+In Python, arrays are essential for storing and manipulating data.
+We'll look at Python's array module, which offers an organized and more effective method than lists for working with homogeneous data collections.
+We'll go over subjects including creating, manipulating, slicing, sorting, and searching through video lessons.
+Tests of comprehension and problem-solving abilities will be administered through quizzes, while examples will highlight practical applications of arrays.